 - Keep your mail lists up-to-date.
 You waste money and time mailing materials to addresses that are no longer valid.

-Direct mail waste reduction success story
+A classic direct mail waste reduction success story

 Two departments in the Itasca County Courthouse decreased their junk mail by 90%, from about 100 pieces to 10 pieces per week.
 They did this by sending pre-printed postcards asking that their names be taken off mailing lists.
 Anyone in the participating departments receiving junk or duplicate mail deposited it in a collection box.